 Encrypted connection with VPN tunnel (invisible to the ISP)

 Since a VPN conceals your internet activities, your ISP can no longer monitor your internet traffic.
 Additionally, a VPN cloaks your original IP address and replaces it with the address of a VPN server, thus hiding your true location and identity.

 What your ISP doesn’t know, they can’t control.

-How to Bypass Data Throttling on Android without Root?
+How to bypass data throttling on Android without root?

-Just follow the data throttling hack for Android below:
+Instead of rooting, just follow the data throttling hack for Android below:

 - Install the app on your device.